 This worked flawlessly on my college WiFi, which has banned Facebook and several other social media sites.
 If you get SSL error saying, the website is not trusted.
 Click on the proceed anyway button.

 However, most institutions are smart enough for this.
 So don’t expect it to work everywhere.
-And this brings us to our next method.

-2. Use proxy website
+2. Use a proxy website

+If the above method didn’t work for you, proxy websites should.
 Google the keyword ‘proxy websites.’
 Open the first link and enter the URL of the blocked website and click on Go.
 The proxy website will fetch the blocked content for you.

 How do proxy websites work?